 If you're going to go swimming or if your organization will sponsor an event in the swimming pool, you must contract with the Campus Recreation Office to have a Red Cross certified lifeguard on hand.
 Contact the Campus Recreation Office for further information.
 The swimming pool is located in the Alumni Gym.

 Roanoke College offers 24-hour switchboard coverage.
 The College's switchboard number is 540-375-2500 and is operational 24/7.

 TAXI CAB SERVICE VOUCHERS

-The College has an arrangement with Yellow Cab Company to provide transportation between the College and Lewis-Gale Hospital and the College and the Roanoke Airport.
-Students do not have to pay cash for this service, but must obtain a voucher prior to using the service from the Student Affairs Office, Campus Safety, or Health Services.
-The voucher will then be used to charge the student's personal account at the College.
-Yellow Cab Taxi Service can be reached at 540-345-7711.
+The College has an arrangement with Roanoke Salem Taxi to provide transportation between the College and Lewis-Gale Hospital, Roanoke Airport, and other locations within the greater Roanoke/Salem area.
+Students do not have to pay cash for this service, but must obtain a voucher prior to using the service from the Information Desk that is located in the Colket Center.
+Emergency?
+Taxi vouchers are good Friday-Sunday and can be picked up as early as Friday.